joearms/joearms.github.com/_posts/2014-02-01-big-changes-to-erlang.md

 Records are dead - long live maps !

 Maps are associative collections of key-value pairs.
-In Perl and Ruby they are called hashes, in C++ and Java the are called maps in Lua tables, and Python calls them dictionaries.
+In Perl and Ruby they are called hashes, in C++ and Java they are called maps in Lua tables, and Python calls them dictionaries.
 We call them maps.

 We can create a new map by writing: